Christmas with Mariana, the Winter Festival and back to Bucharest

 Sarah xox

-P.S.
-Pleae find below the promised e-mail from Johnny Popescu, the journalist I met in Sighet.
+Please find below an e-mail from Johnny Popescu, the journalist I met in Sighet.
 He gives a very interesting explanation of the masks worn by the 'Draci', what they symbolise and the reason for such an unholy row.
 Please read it and learn more about this traditional pagan festival across Central Europe.
 It really was an incredible sight:

 Dear Sarah